 "In our opinion the various rules prescribing the dress of an Advocate serve a very useful purpose.
-In the first place, they distinguish an Advocate from a litigant or other members of the public who may be jostling with him literally Court room.
-They reinforce inShakespearian aphorism that the apparel oft proclaims the man.
+In the first place, they distinguish an Advocate from a litigant or other members of the public who may be jostling with him in a Court room.
+They literally reinforce the Shakespearian aphorism that the apparel oft proclaims the man.
 When a lawyer is in prescribed dress his identity can never be mistaken.
 In the second place, a uniform prescribed dress worn by the members of the Bar induces a seriousness of purpose and a sense of decorum which are highly conducive to the dispensation of justice..."